kushaldas/lym/docs/fhsandaccess.md

 ```

 */* is the root directory of your file system.
 It’s under this directory, that all the other files and directories reside.
-There’s a [Filesystem Hierarchy Standard(FHS)](https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.html), which talks
+There’s a [Filesystem Hierarchy Standard, or FHS](https://refspecs.linuxfoundation.org/FHS_3.0/fhs-3.0.html), which talks
 about these different directories, and what kinds of files are located in which directory.